MeetTailor-Data/Student_management_system/README.md

 # Student Management System (Python)

-This is a **menu-driven Student Management System** built using core Python concepts.
+A **menu-driven Student Management System** developed using core Python concepts.
-The application allows users to **add, view, update, and delete student records** using a simple terminal-based interface.
+This terminal-based application allows users to **add, view, update, and delete student records** efficiently.
+It is ideal for beginners practicing Python fundamentals.

 ---

 ## Project Description

-The Student Management System helps manage basic student information such as:
+This project manages student records using a Python **list of dictionaries**.
+Each student record contains:

 * Roll Number
 * Student Name
 * Marks

-The program runs continuously using a loop and allows the user to choose operations from a menu until they decide to exit.
+The program runs continuously until the user chooses to exit.

-This project is ideal for **beginners learning Python**, especially to understand how data is stored and manipulated using lists and dictionaries.

 ---